sindre-gangeskar/staff-and-delivery-app/readme.md

 # Staff And Delivery - Semester Project Assignment

-Projected created as the semester project assignment.
+Project created for the semester project assignment

 # About
 This app will generate random users using randomuser API and append them dynamically to the respective tables.